dkeathley/6.2410-lab/markdown/chapter-XX-interference-1-HOM.md

 Before we can build to larger systems for more functional applications, it is important to understand how how to treat basic building blocks of quantum optical systems.

-In this chapter, we will introduce the concepts of entangled photon pair generation and interference by way of studying the Hong-Ou-Mandel effect.
+In this chapter and the next we will discuss interference phenomena in two parts.
+In part 1 (this chapter), we examine entangled photon pair interference by way of the Hong-Ou-Mandel effect.
 We will discuss how photons interact with beamsplitters, how to treat their interference, and signal processing methods such as coincidence detection.

-We will also explore the concept of homodyne detection where we leverage the interference between more general quantum states and coherent states to characterize quantum fields.
-We will build on this to explore how homodyne detection can be used to performe distance measurements with extremely high sensitivity using squeezed light.
-Such techniques were in large part perfected for the detection of gravitational waves, but can be applied more generally at smaller scales.
+In part 2 (the following chapter) we will explore the concept of homodyne detection where we leverage the interference between more general quantum states and coherent states to characterize quantum fields.
+Building on this we will study how homodyne detection with squeezed light can be used to performe distance measurements with extremely high sensitivity.
+Such techniques were in large part perfected for the detection of gravitational waves, but can be applied more generally for engineering applications at smaller scales.

 +++